Studio Business Name Generator

 Let’s take for example a real studio business named “LightSpace Studios”.

-This photography studio is known for the lighting and camera equipment it uses.
+This studio is known for the lighting and camera equipment it uses.
 Huge rooftop access and a tall ceiling are also defining characteristics (also reflected in the name).
 It’s such a memorable and brandable name that communicates the specialty of this business.

 3. How to make a more memorable name